ACT Legislative Assembly and Assembly Committees

 Standing Committee on Public Accounts

-- examines the accounts of the receipts and expenditure of the ACT and its authorities and all reports of the Auditor-General which have been presented to the Assembly
+- examines the accounts and expenditure of the ACT and its authorities and all reports of the Auditor-General which have been presented to the Assembly

 - reports to the Assembly any items or matters in those accounts, statements and reports, or any circumstances connected with them, to which the committee is of the opinion that the attention of the Assembly should be directed

-- examines matters relating to economic and business development, small business, tourism, market and regulatory reform, public sector management, taxation and revenue and sustainability.
+- examines matters relating to market and regulatory reform (excluding Access Canberra), public sector management, taxation and revenue.